ruuvi/ruuvi.gateway_esp.c/README.md

 (To exit the serial monitor, type ``Ctrl-]``.)

 See the [Getting Started Guide](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/) for full steps to configure and use ESP-IDF to build projects.
+Please note that you need to install specific ESP-IDF version, current version is at the top of the README.
+For example `git clone -b v4.0.1 --recursive git@github.com:espressif/esp-idf.git`

 ### Using prebuilt images
 Prebuilt images for development versions of firmware can be found at [Ruuvi Jenkins](https://jenkins.ruuvi.com/job/ruuvi_gateway_esp-PR/).
 However these are artifacts of internal development, if you want to just use the gateway you should use [release](https://github.com/ruuvi/ruuvi.gateway_esp.c/releases) starting from 1.x+.
 First release is estimated to be ready on 7/2020.